 In this day and age, checking for reviews or seeking product recommendations is second nature to many of us, whether it’s asking a friend or searching for Amazon reviews.
 A majority of people trust the experiences of others—even strangers.
-It’s clear that word of mouth reviews (even online word of mouth) can make or break a buyer’s decision.
+Certainly, word of mouth reviews (even online word of mouth) can make or break a buyer’s decision.

 Leaving bad reviews unaddressed can also have negative consequences.
 For 60% of consumers, negative reviews made them take their business elsewhere.
-People will take negative reviews or news articles at face value and likely not give a community a second chance.
+In other words, people take negative reviews or news articles at face value and likely do not give a community a second chance.
 However, monitoring your community’s online brand reputation, creating a response strategy to address all types of reviews, and actively asking for reviews will help counteract any potential negative press.

 Only 5% Of People Look Past The First Page Of Google.

 A good first impression is vital for your marketing needs.
 Without it, your other marketing tactics aren’t nearly as effective.
-Ensuring that a strong SEO strategy is in place is pivotal for a community’s online reputation.
+That is to say, ensuring that a strong SEO strategy is in place is pivotal for a community’s online reputation.

 SEO is the process of driving traffic to your website through organic tactics.
 Fortunately, SEO and ORM go hand-in-hand and will both increase in effectiveness if used together.